⚡ Unlock faster workflows with Prismic’s newest features!See what's new and upcoming

 Request Time Data Fetching

-If you need your page is based on data that can only be obtained at request time then SSR makes sense.
+If you need your page to be based on data that can only be obtained at request time then SSR makes sense.
 For example, a lot of applications built using Next.js will use SSR for pages behind authentication because they can’t be pre-rendered using SSG, and they need to perform additional logic based on the requests, like checking that cookies are valid from the request headers or needing to validate data provided against a database.

 SEO considerations